asundheim/SlippiComboRenderer/README.md

 ![](docs/sample.gif)

-**Note: this only works with Fox.
+**Note: this only works with Fox and Falco.
 It can be made to work with other characters and was designed to be extensible.
 Please reach out if you'd like to help by adding other characters.**

 # To use